-The Northern Ireland Anti-Bullying Forum (NIABF) brings together 25 regional statutory and voluntary sector organisations all acting together to end bullying of children and young people in our schools and in our communities.
+The Northern Ireland Anti-Bullying Forum (NIABF) brings together a range of statutory and voluntary sector organisations from across Northern Ireland, all acting together to end the bullying of children and young people in our schools and in our communities.

 NIABF was formed by Save the Children, at the request of the Department of Education, in August 2004 and formally launched in November 2005.
-NIABF is currently hosted by the National Children’s Bureau (NCB) Northern Ireland.
+NIABF is currently managed by the National Children’s Bureau (NCB).

-The Northern Ireland Anti-Bullying Forum (NIABF) is working towards a society where children and young people can live free from bullying.
+The Northern Ireland Anti-Bullying Forum (NIABF) is working towards a society where children and young people can live free and feel safe from bullying.

-- A culture where every child and young person is safe and feels safe from bullying
+- bullying is unacceptable and every child and young person is safe and feels safe from bullying.

-- Every child and young person is respected in their diversity
+- every child and young person’s diversity is celebrated

-- A society with a preventative, responsive and restorative anti-bullying ethos
+- a preventative, responsive and restorative anti-bullying ethos is developed

-- A society where the views and contribution of children and young people are respected and they are valued participants
+- the views and contribution of children and young people are actively sought, respected and taken into account

-- Everyone has a role to play in taking a stand against bullying
+- everyone understands they have a role to play in taking a stand against bullying

-To promote the voices of children and young people as valued participants in NIABF policy and practice.
+Children and young people are empowered to become valued participants in anti-bullying policy and practice.

-For the NIABF Terms of Reference, click here.
+For the NIABF Terms of Reference email email@example.com.

 Please note that while we recognise that bullying behaviour occurs in many aspects of life, affecting adults as well as children, the remit of NIABF extends only to the bullying of children and young people.